Federal preemption: Distinction from commandeering

-The court then outlined the three types of preemption, illustrated with cases.
+The Court then outlined the three types of preemption and illustrated them with cases.
 In Mutual Pharmaceutical Co. v.
-Bartlett, an example of conflict preemption, federal law enacted under Congress' Commerce Clause authority prohibited generic drug manufacturers from changing the composition or labeling of drugs approved by the Federal Drug Administration, thus state tort law could not force a generic drug manufacturer to add additional information to the FDA-approved label or hold it liable for not doing so.
+Bartlett, 570 U.S. 472 (2013), an example of conflict preemption, federal law enacted under Congress' Commerce Clause authority prohibited generic drug manufacturers from changing the composition or labeling of drugs approved by the Food and Drug Administration.
+Thus, state tort law could not force a generic drug manufacturer to add additional information to the FDA-approved label or hold it liable for not doing so.
 Express preemption "operates in essentially the same way, but this is often obscured by the language used by Congress in framing preemption provisions."
-The court illustrated express preemption with Morales v.
-Trans World Airlines concerning a provision of the Airline Deregulation Act that used language that seemed directed to the states and similar to the issue in Murphy:
+The Court illustrated express preemption with Morales v.
+Trans World Airlines, 504 U.S. 374 (1992), concerning a provision of the Airline Deregulation Act that used language that seemed directed to the states and similar to the issue in Murphy:

-The court then explained that field preemption, the third type of preemption, occurs when federal regulation of a "'field' of regulation [is] so comprehensive[] that it has left no room for supplementary state legislation."
-The court noted that even it used the same sort of abbreviated description as Congress has done in express preemption, such as involved in Morales, in a 2015 case where the court described field preemption: "Congress has forbidden the State to take action in the field that the federal statute pre-empts."
+The Court then explained that field preemption, the third type of preemption, occurs when federal regulation of a "'field' of regulation [is] so comprehensive[] that it has left no room for supplementary state legislation."
+The Court noted that even it used the same sort of abbreviated description as Congress has done in express preemption, such as involved in Morales, in a 2015 case in which the Court described field preemption: "Congress has forbidden the State to take action in the field that the federal statute pre-empts."
 However, "in substance, field preemption does not involve congressional commands to the States", but "like all other forms of preemption, it concerns a clash between a constitutional exercise of Congress’s legislative power and conflicting state law."
-The court then explained why preemption was not applicable to the PASPA provision prohibiting states from authorizing sports betting:
+The Court then explained why preemption was not applicable to the Professional and Amateur Sports Protection Act provision prohibiting states from authorizing sports betting: